Winson Optics

 // Issue #07 -- The 10% Price Premium Question

-"Same 115°.
-Different Lifespan.
+"Same 115° Contact Angle.
+Completely Different Lifespan.

-Here's What the Data Shows."
+Here's What the Abrasion Data Actually Shows."

-The Metric That Matters
+The Metric That Actually Matters

 Contact angle retention rate after abrasion -- not the initial value.
-A 115° → 108° curve after 30k cycles beats 115° → 68° every time.
+A curve of 115° → 108° after 30k cycles is operationally better than 115° → 68° every single time.

-The Buyer's Trap
+A Common Buyer's Trap